tl2cents/Implementation-of-Cryptographic-Attacks/FSB/README.md

 **If you want to learn about details, please directly refer to the [notebook](./FSB-Implementation.ipynb).**

-**If you want to directly use it, please check the sage/python scripts under this directory.**
+**If you want to use it directly, please check the sage scripts under this directory.**